AN BULKENS

 Who I Help

-Psychoanalysis offers the opportunity for a new footing, and a fresh breath, when ‘common sense’ no longer provides solid ground.
 The psychoanalytic experience can be helpful in times of crisis, loss, or when you suffer from something hard to name.
-It may also be when you find yourself caught in patterns that repeat, despite your best efforts to change.
-Even with insight, something remains unmoved.
-Psychoanalysis offers a space to speak and to hear yourself differently, creating openings where you feel most stuck.
+It can also be a way forward when you find yourself caught in repeating patterns that resist change - even when you understand them.

 Children and Families